rackerlabs/support-how-to/content/general/hkg1-data-center-migration-customer-faq.md

 so we recommend that you talk to your provider as soon as possible to determine the options and timeframes.

-Send your provider with the following address of the new facility:
+Because your telco provider needs it, send them the following address of the new
+facility:

-33 Chun Choi Street,
+33 Chun Choi Street,<br>
-Tseung Kwan O
+Tseung Kwan O<br>
 Hong Kong

 Ask your account team for further information on leased lines in HKG5.